life-itself/web3/guide/index.md

 According to advocates of Bitcoin as the new gold standard, Bitcoin shares the features of gold which make it a good choice to use as a currency, but also has additional features which make it an even better choice than gold for a currency.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation of this claim is that Bitcoin as a new gold standard would not achieve a more stable, more efficient economy:
+Bitcoin as a new gold standard would not achieve a more stable, more efficient economy:

 * the gold standard is inherently deflationary and moderate inflation is far preferable;
 * the flexibility offered by the ability for governments/central banks to intervene is highly useful;